DWI DEFENSE

 A Unique Perspective on DUI Defense

+Virginia prosecutors are aggressive, but every DWI case has its weaknesses.
+The question is whether you have a defense attorney who knows how to find them.
 As a former law enforcement officer with over a decade of experience in conducting and instructing officers in DWI investigations, I bring a unique understanding of how DUI and DWI cases are built.
 Much of the evidence in these cases relies on the arresting officer’s observations, training, and experience.
 A DWI arrest is a matter of a thousand details, and my background allows me to scrutinize this evidence with a critical eye to preparing a strong defense.

-Stages of a DWI
+Stages of a driving while intoxicated criminal charge

 Pre-arrest screening

-This stage of the investigation is commonly known as field sobriety testing.
-These are psychophysical tests that require the driver to execute divided attention tests.
-In Virginia, under many circumstances an officer will ask to administer a portable breath test (PBT).
-While the PBT results are not admissible in court, they do give the officer additional facts to make an arrest.
+In Virginia, under many circumstances, an officer will ask to administer a portable breath test (PBT).
+While the PBT results are generally not admissible in court, they do give the officer additional facts to make an arrest.

 Breath test